ilaif/goplicate/README.md

 Goplicate achieves that by defining "blocks" around such shared snippets and automates their update via a shared source that contains the most up-to-date version of those snippets.

+## Installation

+Install a development version with:

+`go install github.com/ilaif/goplicate/cmd/goplicate@main`

+> No official releases are available since Goplicate is still in early development.

 ## Design principles

 - Keep it simple - Treat snippets as text, not assuming anything about structure or correctness.